 Reply rate – The percentage of people that replied to your email.
 While your entire email copy will influence your reply rate, the CTA is what will make the most impact.
 If you’re getting a lot of opens and click-throughs but very few replies, try changing up your CTA.

 Always split test one thing at a time.
 If you’re testing different subject lines, make sure to keep the email body and CTA identical across all emails.
 This will allow you to pinpoint the changes that made a difference in your results.

 Once you find the best subject line, start split testing different versions of email copy and CTAs until you find out which combination of a subject line, copy, and CTA gives the best results.

 Make sure to follow up

-Your prospects are probably getting at least 20+ emails every day, and it’s hard for them to reply to everyone on time.
+Your prospects are probably getting at least 20+ emails every day, including cold emails for agencies, and it’s hard for them to reply to everyone on time.
 If you don’t get a reply in a few days, that doesn’t necessarily mean that they’re not interested.

 You should always send a follow-up email to see if the prospect is indeed interested.
 When writing a follow-up email, make sure to add some new information instead of repeating what you said in your initial message.

 Try to provide value to your prospects with each follow-up email you send.
 Use your follow-up emails to gain credibility, show empathy and understanding, or put a smile on your prospect’s face.
 Consider your prospect’s pain points and challenges and let them know how you can help them.

 Stop at two follow-ups if the prospect never replies.
 If, on the other hand, you get a reply and the prospect shows some interest, keep following up until you get a Yes or a No. It’s important to be persistent with prospects who show interest because it’s been shown that it can take 9 follow-ups or more to get a reply from a prospect and close a deal.